 We’ll help you break down your content goals, discuss ideas that might help you talk about your work in a way that others can get on board with, and guide and support you in developing and prototyping a format.
 We will help you to become a better communicator and build stronger relationships with your audiences, stakeholders and funders.

-How does it work?
+How does First Draft work?

 Who we’re looking to help

-- Your annual turnover should be less than £100k
+- Your annual turnover should be less than £100k.

-- The work you are doing should be towards affecting positive change – this could be through your defined mission, or those you help
+- The work you are doing should be towards affecting positive change – this could be through your defined mission, or those you help.

-- You must have a clearly defined problem around storytelling, content or comms
+- You must have a clearly defined problem around storytelling, content or comms.

-- We’re actively seeking applications from groups who are looking to create change by working with under-represented communities
+- We’re actively seeking applications from groups who are looking to create change by working with under-represented communities.

 How to apply